AvneeshSarwate/browser_drawn_projections/src/sketches/polygonFill/notes.md

 still to do
-- have some test midi clips to pull from ALS set
+- X - have some test midi clips to pull from ALS set
-- wire up midi (specifically LPD) and/or keyboard input to launching clips + animation
+- X - wire up keyboard input to launching clips + animation
+- wire up midi control (specifically LPD) and clip-stop on note-off
 - get clip stop-play working
 - write some nice midi music
 - have audio/video fx on midi knobs?